Joe Giudice Reportedly Looks ‘Sickly,’ Has Lost 80 Pounds After Stint In Detention

 Joe’s wife Teresa Giudice appeared in court as well, though she stayed away from Joe’s clan and didn’t appear to speak to them while in court.
 According to a source, she stayed on her side of the room and arrived separately from the rest of Joe’s support group.

-Teresa has said that if Joe is deported, she will divorce him.
-In recent weeks she has faced criticism after appearing to be having a good time partying with other men and not wearing her wedding ring.
+Teresa has reportedly said that if Joe is deported, she will divorce him.
+In recent weeks, she has faced criticism after appearing to be having a good time partying with other men and not wearing her wedding ring.
 Friends say that she is just trying to make the best of a bad situation, but critics accuse the reality star of not being supportive of her husband.